-Pursuant to Article 25 of the PIT Law, capital income shall be considered to include dividends, considerations paid for attending at shareholders' meetings, income from the creation or assignment of rights of use or enjoyment of the New Shares and, in general, the participation in the Company's profits, and any other income received from the entity in his or her position as shareholder of the Company.
+Pursuant to Article 25 of the PIT Law, capital income shall be considered to include dividends, considerations paid for attending at shareholders' meetings, income from the creation or assignment of rights of use or enjoyment of the New

+Shares and, in general, the participation in the Company's profits, and any other income received from the entity in his or her position as shareholder of the Company.

 Capital income obtained by the shareholder as a result of ownership of the New Shares shall be deducted by any administration and custody expenses from the gross income received, but not by those discretionary or individualized portfolio management expenses.
-This net amount shall be included in the taxable base for capital income of the year in which it is due, taxed at a fixed rate of 19% (for the first ε 6,000 of capital income obtained by the individual), 21% (for capital income of between ε 6,000.01 and ε 50,000) or 23% (for capital income in excess of ε 50,000).
+This net amount shall be included in the taxable base for capital income of the year in which it is due and as from 2021, taxed at a fixed rate of 19% (for the first ε 6,000 of capital income obtained by the individual), 21% (for capital income of between ε 6,000.01 and ε 50,000), 23% (for capital income of between ε 50,000.01 and ε 200,000) or 26% (for capital income in excess of ε 200,000).